WindChill404/Kirby-Squeak-Squad-APWORLD/README.md

 ## One-time install

 1. Drop **`kirby_squeak_squad.apworld`** into Archipelago's `custom_worlds` folder
-   (replace any older copy).
+   (replace any older copy). - You can also just double click it like normal
 2. Launch the Archipelago Launcher.
-You should see a **"Kirby Squeak Squad Client"** button with the Kirby icon.
+You should see a **"Kirby Squeak Squad Client"** button with the Squeaker icon.
 That confirms the apworld is installed.

 ---